twbs/bootstrap/site/content/docs/4.3/migration.md

 ## Components

+### Disabled states

+- Disabled states of the buttons, close button, pagination link & form range now have `pointer-events: none` added.
+This simplifies our codebase and makes it easier to override active states in CSS. [#29296](https://github.com/twbs/bootstrap/pull/29296).

 ### Alerts

 - **Todo:** Remove auto-darkening of `<hr>` elements in `.alert-*` class variants. `<hr>`s use `rgba()` for their color, so these should naturally blend anyway.